NukhuGama/Digital_Image_Processing/README.md

 ### 10. Lossless Image

-The program and its design are not good enough, I'm trying hard to update as soon as possible
+The program and its design are not good enough, I'm trying hard to update as soon as possible All the code are not using library just a simple clean code